 If you’re interested in travelling Australia, you’ve probably heard that it’s quite an expensive country.
 And if you’re a backpacker on a tight budget, it’s crucial you learn how to find cheap accommodation in Australia in order to keep your costs down and spend your hard-earned dollars on the fun stuff!

-I’ve travelled Australia extensively and stayed in virtually every type of cheap accommodation that exists here.
+I’ve travelled Australia extensively and stayed in virtually every type of budget accommodation that exists here.
 While hostels are great for socialising, they don’t always exist in the smaller towns you might visit on a road trip.